jamestiotio/overdue_backend/README.md

 Game obviously inspired by [Overcooked!](https://www.team17.com/games/overcooked/).

-Frontend code repository for the [Phaser](https://phaser.io/)-based public-facing web game client is accessible [here](https://github.com/nicolefranc/sutd-fablab-game) (might be private).
+Frontend code repository for the [Phaser](https://phaser.io/)-based public-facing web game client is accessible [here](https://github.com/nicolefranc/sutd-fablab-game).

 While they are still up, the front-facing frontend game client can be accessed [here](https://sutd-fablab-game.netlify.app/) (the public-facing one can be seen [here](https://overdue.sutd.edu.sg/)) and the backend game server can be accessed [here](https://sutdoverdue.dev/).
 Our SUTD Open House subpage/category is located [here](https://openhouse.sutd.edu.sg/overdue/).